Non-Disclosure Agreement

 • perform any work we both agree on in writing.

-This licence automatically ends when this Agreement ends or you’ve returned/destroyed the information.
+This licence automatically ends when this Agreement ends or we’ve returned/destroyed the information.

 • All other rights reserved – aside from that narrow licence:

-• we retain all copyright, design rights, trade-secrets and other intellectual property;
+• you retain all copyright, design rights, trade-secrets and other intellectual property;

-• you may not copy, modify or create derivative works except as needed for the agreed purpose;
+• we may not copy, modify or create derivative works except as needed for the agreed purpose;

-• you may not reverse-engineer, decompile or disassemble any of our materials or software.
+• we may not reverse-engineer, decompile or disassemble any of your materials or software.

-• No implied licences – nothing in this Agreement grants you any rights to:
+• No implied licences – nothing in this Agreement grants us any rights to:

 • patented or patentable inventions;

-• any third-party IP that we’re under licence to use.
+• any third-party IP that you’re under licence to use.

-In short: you can look, learn and discuss—but you can’t claim, copy or commercialise our IP beyond what we’ve explicitly agreed.
+In short: we can look, learn and discuss—but we can’t claim, copy or commercialise your IP beyond what we’ve explicitly agreed.

 No warranty

-We want to be clear that all Confidential Information is provided purely for your evaluation, and we’re not making any promises about it.
+We acknowledge that all Confidential Information is provided purely for our evaluation, and you’re not making any promises about it.
 In other words:

-• Provided “as-is” – we don’t guarantee the information is accurate, complete, up-to-date or error-free.
+• Provided “as-is” – you don’t guarantee the information is accurate, complete, up-to-date or error-free.

-• Your responsibility – you agree to verify any details that are important to your decisions and use the information at your own risk.
+• Our responsibility – we agree to verify any details that are important to our decisions and use the information at our own risk.

-• No implied warranties – we disclaim all other warranties, whether express, implied or statutory (including merchantability or fitness for a particular purpose).
+• No implied warranties – you disclaim all other warranties, whether express, implied or statutory (including merchantability or fitness for a particular purpose).

 Remedies